terasolunaorg/terasoluna-gfw/CONTRIBUTING.md

 ```
 git checkout master
-git checkout -b issues/999_typo-in-REST
+git checkout -b issues/999_typo-in-CodeListInterceptor
 ```

-## Modify the Development Guideline
+## Modify the terasoluna-gfw's files

-Please modify the development guideline for contributing.
+Please modify the terasoluna-gfw's files for contributing.

-> **Note: Build to the HTML**
+> **Note: Build and test**
 >
-> If possible, please build to the HTML using the [Sphinx](http://sphinx-doc.org/index.html) and check your modification on the web browser.
-(Optional)
+> Please build to executable files and test using the [Jenkins](https://jenkins-ci.org/) Server and check result SUCCESS.